Ysulail/aws-cloud-quest-projects/Project04_CloudEconomics/README.md

 # Cloud Economics

 ## 📌 Project Overview
-This project involves estimating AWS costs using the AWS Pricing Calculator.
+This project demonstrates how to use the AWS Pricing Calculator to estimate the cost of running a cloud-based solution.
+The estimation includes EC2 instances, storage using EBS, and data transfer.

 ## 🚀 Key Features & Services
 - **AWS Pricing Calculator** – Estimating monthly cloud costs